raspberrypilearning/fruit-machine/en/step_1.md

-## Introduction

-In this project, you are going to make an automatic coin flipper and a dice roller.
-You'll be working with graphics, interactivity and randomness.
+## Day Time Night Time Interactive Map

+In this project, you'll use the Wolfram Language to create an interactive map which helps you find out where in the world is in day time, where is in night time, and when each country will switch between day and night.

 ### What you will make

---- print-only ---
 ![Complete project](images/Complete.png)
---- /print-only ---

 --- collapse ---
 ---